s-h-a-d-o-w/solid-vdbb-ui/README.md

 ![solid-vdbb-ui](./assets/vdbb-solid.png)

 What's probably noteworthy is that it looks like React schedules work in a more granular/aggressive manner, which leads to more idle time in the solid version.
+(Although, I can't rule out that maybe it's the SolidUI ChartJS wrapper that's less efficient than react-chartjs-2.
+Investigating that would mean time investment that I can't justify at this point.)

-And for some reason, in the React version, the final paint completes right after the work is done; while with solid, it only happens after a bit of idle time.
+For some reason, in the React version, the final paint completes right after the work is done; while with solid, it only happens after a bit of idle time.
 (Yes, I did not make a mistake when drawing the range in the solid performance profile.
 It starts at the beginning of the click, and ends when rendering is done.)

 There are of course also the partial frames in the React version that actually do render preliminary charts without the final styles.
-If this was a commercial project, this would actually be a downside because it causes significant layout shift.
+If this was a commercial project, this would be a downside because it causes significant layout shift.